michaelhue/craft-breakpoint/README.md

 ## Limitations

--   While the plugin functionality is similar to most browsers device preview, it does not emulate touch-events or user-agents.
+-   While the plugin functionality is similar to device previews found in most browsers, it does not emulate touch events or user agents.
 -   May not work with other plugins that extend or change the Live Preview.

 ## Support